rbachawal/Mywork/CORTX/KnownIssues.md

 ### Symptoms and causes

 1. Failed to fetch update status.
-2. Failed to upload software bundle file
+2. Failed to upload software bundle file.
-3. Failed to update the software
+3. Failed to update the software.

 ### Resolution

 1. Failed to fetch update status.
   a.
-Refresh CSM UI after 30 secs
+Refresh CSM UI after 30 secs.
-2. Failed to upload software bundle file
+2. Failed to upload software bundle file.
   a.
 File format is incorrect.
-Please upload .iso file only
+Please upload .iso file only.
   b.
 File size is too large.
-Max file allowed is 2 GB
+Max file allowed is 2 GB.
-3. Failed to update the software
+3. Failed to update the software.
   a.
 Failure reason as per return by provisioner component.
 Please check the csm_agent and provisioner logs.

  </p>